 To prevent these dangers, have your home tested for radon, lead, and asbestos before beginning construction.
 Isolate construction areas with plastic drapes.
 All workers should wear gloves, masks and eye protection.
 Thoroughly clean all construction areas after the job is completed.

 Remember that you can protect yourself from experiencing any of these problems.
 Make sure to apply for all relevant permits, hire reputable contractors and ensure that they follow code rules.
+As Podium points out, the US home improvement industry is at $425 billion industry, so you are certain to find the people you need to help you.
 Finally, consider having your renovations reviewed by a professional home inspector.
 Doing these things will help you to make sure that you and your family can stay safe while you are renovating your house.

 If you’re renovating your house to get it ready to sell and want our help, contact us today and we’ll get in touch!